AleksaMCode/AMx64/README.md

 5. **OF** is set if the subtraction resulted in arithmetic under/overflow; it's cleared otherwise.

 #### JMP - Unconditional Jump
-<p align="justify">Jumps execution to the provided address.
-This instruction does not depend on the current conditions of theflag bits in the flag register.
+<p align="justify">Jumps execution to the provided location in a program denoted with a program label.
+This instruction does not depend on the current conditions of the flag bits in the FLAG register.
 Transfer of control may be forward, to execute a new set of instructions or backward, to re-execute the same steps.</p>

 ```asm
 JMP label